NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 was used later for shape-from-shading.
 Here more bundle adjustment iterations are desirable, but this step takes too long.
-And a large ``--ip-per-tile`` can make a difference in images with rather different illumination conditions.
+And a large ``--ip-per-tile`` can make a difference in images with rather different different illumination conditions but it can also slow down the process a lot.

-It is very important to keep a lot of images in bundle adjustment, to ensure that there are enough overlaps and sufficiently similar illumination conditions among them for bundle adjustment to succeed.
+It is very important to have a lot of images during bundle adjustment, to ensure that there are enough overlaps and sufficiently similar illumination conditions among them for bundle adjustment to succeed.
 Later, just a subset can be used for shape-from-shading, enough to cover the entire region, preferable with multiple illumination conditions at each location.

+Towards the poles the sun may describe a full loop in the sky, and hence the earliest images (sorted by azimuth) may become similar to the latest ones.
+To find matches between these, one could re-run the command above with say 15 images from the beginning of the list and 15 images from the end of the list, using again 30 as the overlap limit, just to create extra matches.
+Then, one can run the bundle adjust command again, setting this time the overlap limit to something very large, and in addition using the option ``--skip-matching``.
+This won't create new matches, but will ensure, due to the earlier commands, that each image is matched to a few subsequent images in the list, and images from the top of the list are also matched to images from the bottom of the list.
+In the future a less manual way of achieving this may be used.

 A very critical part of the process is aligning the obtained cameras to the ground::